Customs warehousing offers traders a storage facility that delays the payment of VAT and import duty

 - prepare them for distribution or resale

 Usual forms of handling must be authorised by HMRC prior to the handling taking place.
 Generally this will be at the same time as authorisation to operate the customs warehouse is granted.
 You can remove samples from the customs warehouse with prior authorisation from HMRC.
+Complete HMRC form C&E48 to to operate customs warehouses or use arrangements in Type E warehouses.

 You can process goods further if you transfer them to Inward Processing.
 However, there must be an intention to re-export the goods.
-Find out more about Inward Processing in the guide to Inward Processing
+Find out more about Inward Processing in the guide to Inward Processing.

 Co-storage and common storage